mrv-id/steamdeck/README.md

 --->

 ## Web-Apps
-> **Web-Apps** are web-pages converted into full-screen applications that can then be accessed through the Steam UI.
+> **Web-Apps** are webpages converted into full-screen applications that can then be accessed through the Steam UI.

 ### ProtonMail
 01. Super > Chrome (Right Click) > **Add to Steam**